Caliburn-Micro/caliburn-micro.github.io/index.md

 A small, yet powerful framework, designed for building applications across all XAML platforms.
 Its strong support for MV* patterns will enable you to build your solution quickly, without the need to sacrifice code quality or testability.

+## No longer under active maitenance
+This project is not longer being actively maintained, for more detail see the [announcement](/announcements/stepping-away).

 ## Features

 #### Bind view model properties to your view based on convention